Fine-Tuning Multilingual Language Models for Code Review: An Empirical Study on Industrial C# Projects: Study Design and Methodology

 We conducted all experiments on a GPU-accelerated server running Ubuntu 20.04, equipped with Python 3.12 and an NVIDIA A100 GPU (80 GB VRAM).
 For model development and fine-tuning, we used PyTorch 2.0 (CUDA 11.8) in combination with Hugging Face Transformers (v4.48).
 We implemented QLoRA (Quantized Low-Rank Adaptation) fine-tuning using the Axolotl and Unsloth frameworks.
 QLoRA enables efficient fine-tuning of large language models by combining parameter-efficient low-rank updates with quantization techniques that reduce memory usage.
 Additionally, we used NumPy and scikit-learn for data preprocessing and evaluation.

-\subsection{Model Fine-Tuning}
+\subsection{Model Fine-tuning}

 We fine-tuned three distinct models in this study: \textit{CodeReviewer}~\cite{li2022automating}, \textit{CodeLlama-7B}~\cite{roziere2023code}, and \textit{DeepSeek-R1-Distill-Llama-8B}~\cite{guo2025deepseek}. \textit{CodeReviewer} is a transformer-based encoder-decoder PLM pretrained on multilingual code and review comment pairs.
 It was specifically developed for ACR tasks and thus represents a review-specialized PLM. \textit{CodeLlama-7B} is a decoder-only LLM pretrained on a wide range of code corpora in multiple PLs.
 It serves as a code-pretrained LLM optimized for general code understanding and generation. \textit{DeepSeek-R1-Distill-Llama-8B} is an instruction-tuned general-purpose LLM, distilled from LLaMA 3.1–8B, with no code-specific pretraining.
 It is designed to perform well across diverse NL tasks, including reasoning and instruction following.
+This diversity in pretraining paradigms enables a comprehensive comparison of review-specific, code-oriented, and general-purpose LMs in monolingual C\# review settings.

-This diversity in pretraining paradigms enables a comprehensive comparison of review-specific, code-oriented, and general-purpose LMs in realistic monolingual C\# review settings.
+The selection of \textit{CodeReviewer}, \textit{CodeLlama-7B}, and \textit{DeepSeek-R1-Distill-Llama-8B} was guided by three main criteria: (i) \textit{open-source accessibility} ensuring full reproducibility and parameter-efficient fine-tuning; (ii) \textit{architectural diversity}, covering a review-specific PLM (CodeReviewer), a code-pretrained LLM (CodeLlama), and a general-purpose instruction-tuned LLM (DeepSeek); and (iii) \textit{representativeness} of SOTA open models widely adopted in automated code review research.
+Proprietary models such as GPT, Claude, or Gemini were not included due to closed-weight architectures, licensing restrictions, limited reproducibility in fine-tuning workflows and privacy concerns associated with uploading industrial code data to external APIs.
+Our focus is therefore on open, reproducible, and practically deployable models suitable for industrial integration.